Next Semester's Courses

 PREREQUISITES: ANTH 10400.

-STUDENTS: The course is designed for students with an interest in cultural anthropology, archaeology and the interaction between the two.
-It is also designed for students from a wide variety of majors with an interest in New York history, culture, and current events.
+STUDENTS: The course is designed for students with an interest in cultural anthropology, archaeology and the interaction between the two and for students from a wide variety of majors.

 ANTH 27700-01 NATIVE AMERICANS AND THE ENVIRONMENT LA SS 1